meleksabit/meleksabit/README.md

 I’m a passionate Dev(Sec)Ops Engineer ♾️ with a sharp focus on security ☠💻🔑🛡.
 My mission is to craft secure, scalable pipelines while diving deep into the ever-evolving world of cybersecurity, which fuels my passion and curiosity.
 From coding </>💻 to containers ☸️🐋 and AI 🤖🧠 to automation 🤖⚙️🔧🦾👩‍💻💻, I thrive on building cutting-edge solutions that merge development efficiency with airtight security 🔒🛡️.

-Whether it's writing clean code in Python 🐍, deploying Kubernetes clusters ☸, or leveraging AI models 🤗 to bring machine learning into production, I always keep security at the heart 🤍 of everything I do.
+Whether it's writing clean code in Python 🐍, deploying Kubernetes clusters ☸, or leveraging AI models 🤗 to bring machine learning into production, I always keep security at the heart 𖹭 of everything I do.
 I’m driven by the belief that innovation 🚀 and security should go hand in hand 🫱🏼‍🫲🏻, and I’m always exploring new ways to elevate both.

 ![](./profile-3d-contrib/profile-night-rainbow.svg)